Jormungand00222/Jormungand00222/_pages/about.md

 <span class='anchor' id='about-me'></span>

-My name is Luhai Chen.
+My name is Lvhai Chen.
 I am a master’s student (Class of 2025) at the School of Information, Xiamen University, and I am conducting my studies in the Media Analysis and Computing Group (MAC) at Xiamen University.
 Additionally, I am the 10th president of the Computer Science Association at Jiangxi Normal University.

 # 🔥 News